angel_wings..* 's profile picture

 Given the current climate in Europe, and having been a working adult during the Covid lockdowns, I try to remain calm but don't take things lightly, just in case.
 Because I've seen firsthand how nothing really bad happens.. until it does.

 While this situation was unfolding, most of us were cut off from official communications, and even official comms didn't specify if this was an attack on us or something other.
-It was a day of chaos that, fortunately, ended well for all (and we can laugh now).
+It was a day of chaos that, fortunately, ended well for most (a few lives were sadly lost).

 APRIL 28th, 2025